Camtasia: Camtasia Recorder

-Camtasia
+Camtasia Editor

-In Camtasia (also known as the Editor), the Media Bin is where media (screen recordings, voice-overs, etc.) for the current project are stored.
+In the Camtasia Editor, the Media Bin is where media (screen recordings, voice-overs, etc.) for the current project are stored.
 The Library stores reusable media across multiple projects.
 On the Timeline, overlays of various types like annotations may be added, including user-defined settings, such as when and how to display the cursor and pan-and-zoom effects such as the Ken Burns effect.
 In order to provide localized versions of the produced videos, subtitles can be added with the captioning feature.

-The Editor allows import of various types of video, audio and image files including MP4, AVI, MP3, WAV, PNG, JPEG, and other formats into the Camtasia proprietary TREC format, which is readable and editable by Camtasia.
+The Camtasia Editor allows import of various types of video, audio and image files including MP4, AVI, MP3, WAV, PNG, JPEG, and other formats into the Camtasia proprietary TREC format, which is readable and editable by the Camtasia Editor.
 The TREC file format (using TSC2 Codec) is a single container for various multimedia objects including video clips, images, screen captures and audio/video effects.
 On computers where Camtasia is not installed, you can download the TSC2 Codec for free to play TREC files.

 The produced video can be exported as a local file: MP4, animated GIF, AVI (Windows version only), MOV (Mac version only), or uploaded directly to a media or file-sharing platform (YouTube, Google Drive, etc.).

 By default, Camtasia projects are stored as standalone projects in .tscproj format (cross-platform file format).